Don’t wait – make a plan with your family today.

 Gather supplies like water, medicines, and blankets.
 You won’t have time to search or shop for these supplies during an emergency, so put together your kit now.
 Make sure your kit includes:

 - Water for at least 3 days.
-You’ll need at least 1 gallon of water a day for each person and pet.
+You’ll need at least 1 gallon of water a day for each person.
+Don't forget water for your pets, too!

 - Food for at least 3 days.
 Choose foods that don’t need to be kept cold, like energy bars, peanut butter, crackers, and canned fruit (don’t forget a can opener).
 Find out how to keep food safe during an emergency.